I Quit! How to Write the Perfect Resignation Letter

 What Is a Resignation Letter?

 A resignation letter is a formal, official document that ends your employment with an organisation.
 This document is kept on file as the written record of your departure.
-It would help if you discussed your resignation with your boss via email or in-person before writing your letter.
+It would help to discuss your resignation with your boss via email or in-person before writing your letter.
 This is a sign of respect and professional courtesy, so they will know your departure is coming before it's given in writing.

 Your resignation letter is a professional document, so it doesn't need to be long or flowery.
 However, it should always include a few features: